ken-okabe/ken-okabe.github.io/_site-ja/0-book/unit-7/section-1/0-latest-value-combination.md

 > **The moment any source timeline is updated, its new value is combined with the most recently known value (the latest state) of the other source(s) to produce a new result.**

 This powerful model fully embraces the asynchronous nature of the inputs while ensuring a consistent, combined state is always available.
 It is a pattern uniquely suited for reactive systems.

-## The Strategy for this Section

-In this section, we will systematically build out the tools for this "Latest Value Combination" concept.

-* First, we will introduce `combineLatestWith`, the core combinator that implements this idea (Chapter 1).
-* Then, we will use this new tool to build concrete, Monoid-based logical operations like `TL.And` and `TL.Or` (Chapter 2).
-* Finally, we will expand these patterns to aggregate entire lists of timelines and apply them to a practical case study.